MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-baselines.md

 1. Right-click on an existing baseline that's deployed to a device collection, then select **Properties**.
 If needed, you can create a new baseline.
    - The baseline must be deployed to a device collection, not a user collection.
 1. Enable the **Evaluate this baseline as part of compliance policy assessment** setting.
-   - For co-managed devices, ensure you also select the **Always apply this baseline even for co-managed clients** option.
+   - For co-managed devices that have Intune as the **Device configuration** authority, ensure **Always apply this baseline even for co-managed clients** is also selected.
 1. Click **OK** to save the changes to your configuration baseline.

 ![Configuration Baseline Properties dialog box](./media/3608345-configuration-baseline-properties.png)